beerose/blog/content/posts/type-inferenve/post.md

 > **(+) 2 x** is equivalent to **x + 2**.
 In Haskell, putting brackets around the operator converts it to the prefix function.

-1. In the first step, we're assigning type variables to each expression.
-Each occurrence of a bound variable must have the same type; in our case, variable **x** has the same type (**t1**) as a binding node.
+**1. In the first step, we're assigning type variables to each expression.
+Each occurrence of a bound variable must have the same type; in our case, variable _x_ has the same type (_t1_) as a binding node.**

 <div style="display: flex; justify-content: center; width: 100%">
   <div style="text-align: center; width: 400px">